vacu9708/Study-records/Web development/Auth/readme.md

 ### Reissuing an access token to maintain the login state
 Unlike session objects that can be revoked as the server wants, access tokens cannot be revoked until it expires because the decoupling is why the access token is used.<br>
 This is why access tokens are short-lived.
 However, it is inconvenient and disruptive to UX to ask the user to re-authenticate every time the access token expires.<br>
-Refresh tokens can be used to reissue access tokens that has a longer expiration time.<br>
+Refresh tokens that have a longer expiration time can be used to reissue access tokens.<br>
 #### `Pre conditions`
-The server sent an access token and a refresh token to the client and stored the refresh token as a primary key including the revocation info in the DB.<br>
+The server sent an access token and a refresh token to the client and the refresh token is stored in Redis including its revocation info.<br>
 The refersh token is not stateless but is not sent often unlike the access token.
 #### `Process`
 1. The client decodes the expiration time encoded in base64 and checks that the access token has expired
 2. The client sends the refresh token to the server (GET /reissue_tokens)
-3. If the refresh token has not expired and was not revoked in the DB, the server returns a new access token and refresh token
+3. If the refresh token has not expired and was not revoked, the server returns a new access token and refresh token

 ---